ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Signed Statement Examples

-{{fig-signed-statement-cddl}} illustrates a normative CDDL definition (see {{-CDDL}}) for of the protected header and unprotected header of Signed Statements and Receipts.
+{{fig-signed-statement-cddl}} illustrates a normative CDDL definition {{-CDDL}} for the protected header and unprotected header of Signed Statements and Receipts.

-This definition specifies the minimal mandatory labels.
+The SCITT architecture specifies the minimal mandatory labels.
 Implementation-specific Registration Policies may define additional mandatory labels.
-A Transparency Service implementation MUST reject registering Signed Statements that do not meet their current Registration Policy requirements.
-Each implementation SHOULD provide details for their registration policies through documentation or discovery APIs.

 ~~~ cddl
 {::include signed_statement.cddl}